SnowConvert: Postgres Issues¶

 SP suffixSpell mode.

-The transformation of the TO_CHAR function supports most of this format elements, for a full list of suppported format elements and their equivalent mappings please refer to the Translation specification
+The TO_CHAR function transformation supports most format elements.
+For a complete list of supported format elements and their corresponding mappings, please see the Translation specification

 Numeric ¶